bingeli1212/nitrile-preview/doc/DOC-para.md

   This option contains a list of positive integers each of which describing the relative width of the column.

++ strut

+  This options contains an integer that describes the number of pt(s) for the height of each row.
+Setting this to an integer to allow for each row to have a fixed row height.
+  For instance: "strut:20" would have instructed that each row has a height of 20pt.

 The content of the table is determined in two different ways.
 In particular, the first line of the table-paragraph is scanned, and if the first two characters is found to be a ampersand character (U+0026)